Black Horror on the Rhine

 "Brutality, Bestiality, Equality".
 German postcard sent in January 1923, depicting a Senegalese soldier of the French army alongside a Czech one.
 The verse text reads: The one is from Senegal / The other's name is Dolezal (Doležal is a common Czech surname) / The Negro steals in the Rhineland / The Czech in Prague and Eger / Each in his way looks out for / France's honor, glory and praise.

-The Black Horror on the Rhine was a moral panic aroused in Weimar Germany and elsewhere concerning allegations of widespread crimes, especially sexual crimes, supposedly committed by Senegalese and other African soldiers serving in the French Army during the French occupation of the Rhineland between 1918 and 1930.
+The Black Horror on the Rhine was a moral panic perpetuated in Weimar Germany and elsewhere concerning allegations of widespread crimes, especially sexual crimes, supposedly committed by Senegalese and other African soldiers serving in the French Army during the French occupation of the Rhineland between 1918 and 1930.
 Die schwarze Schande or Die schwarze Schmach ("the Black Shame" or "the Black Disgrace") were terms used by right-wing press as German nationalist propaganda in opposition to these events.
 The colonial troops referred to were soldiers from Senegal, Indochina, and Madagascar.

 The majority of colonial African soldiers were accused of committing rape and mutilation against the German population by government propaganda and newspapers, despite a lack of complaints in the region itself.
 The campaign reached its peak between 1920 and 1923, but did not stop until 1930.
 Adolf Hitler blamed Jews for bringing the Senegalese into the Rhineland.
 The stories of the Black Horror were racist hoaxes, and numerous inquiries by the French and American militaries and press found the claims were baseless.

 Along with phrases like "the black scourge" and "black horror," these terms were used by campaigners in different countries beyond Germany, such as Canada, the United Kingdom, and the United States.

 The term "black horror on the Rhine," coined by E. D. Morel, was mostly used in the English-speaking world.
 Children of mixed parentage were known as Rhineland bastards.